beamaginelidar/L3CamViewer/README.md

 # L3CamViewer

-This package is a Qt5 application to visualize the L3Cam device sensors manufactured by [Beamagine](https://beamagine.com/) and test the libL3Cam library, provided by Beamagine as part of the [L3Cam SDK](https://github.com/beamaginelidar/libl3cam.git).
+This package is a Qt5 application to visualize the L3Cam device sensors manufactured by [Beamagine](https://beamagine.com/) and as example of the use of the libL3Cam library, provided by Beamagine as part of the [L3Cam SDK](https://github.com/beamaginelidar/libl3cam.git).
 For more info on the L3Cam check the [L3Cam User Manual](https://github.com/beamaginelidar/libl3cam/blob/main/L3CAM%20User%20Manual.pdf).

 # Installation